Pre-Requisites

 The

 environment input is a free-form label for your own CI/CD logic.
 It does not select an AWS account or region.
-The deploy account is chosen by the active deployment target (fjall target set), and the region by your AWS credentials or the region setting.Buildkite
+The deploy account is chosen by the active deployment target (fjall target set), and the region by your AWS credentials or the region setting.cli-version defaults to 7 — the CLI major this plugin release is built

 Minimal Pipeline